Tricameralism: Bolívar's proposals

 Bolívar intended his model government to function as a parliamentary system, and so the tricameral parliament was expected to govern through the active administration of the cabinet ministers who would be accountable to it.
 Bolívar was explicit in many of his writings, particularly in his Message to the Congress of Angostura on how his proposed system was meant to reflect the way the British parliamentary system works.
 His proposal for Censors was not for them to act as legislators but rather to act as an office similar to an Ombudsman.
-As such, some opinions differ on whether his system could truly be classified as a tricameral parliament, considering that the Censors weren't true legislators, but seemed to represent a separate branch of government altogether.
+As such, some opinions differ on whether his system could truly be classified as a tricameral parliament, considering that the Censors were not true legislators, but seemed to represent a separate branch of government altogether.

 Despite Bolívar's huge influence in South America, no country in the region employs his tricameral parliament.
 Early attempts to implement the model, such as in Bolivia, were not successful, although the chaos of the period was likely a factor in this outcome.
 As a result of not adopting Bolívar's British-inspired parliamentary system, numerous celebrated political scientists like the late Juan Linz and many others have observed that the decision of many Latin American countries to model their systems of government on the presidential system of the United States has led to numerous examples of political instability and subsequent descent into dictatorship or chaos.

-French tricameralism

-Monarchism

-Some historians view the French States-General as an example of a tricameral legislature.
-The States-General evolved gradually over time and provided advice on various matters (including legislative issues) to the King.
-The three Estates were the simply labeled First (consisting of clergy), Second (consisting of nobility), and Third (consisting of commoners).
-(The term "fourth estate", referring to the press, derives from this system, but was coined long after the revolution that abolished the States General).

-There are two distinct problems with regarding the States-General as a tricameral legislature, however.
-First, the States-General never had any formal powers to legislate, although, at times, it played a major role in the King's legislative activity.
-Second, the division between the three estates was not always maintainedthe estates sometimes deliberated separately, but at other times, they deliberated as a single body, undermining the idea of tricameralism.